 We haven’t forgotten you, party lovers!
 The best Goa party beaches are Baga, Calangute, Candolim, Anjuna, Morjim, Arambol, Palolem, Vagator beach, and many, many more.

-Do you have any interesting or fun facts about Goa that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Goa?
+Share them in the comments below!